58 Sights in Parma, Italy (with Map and Images)

 Wikipedia: Chiesa di San Pietro Apostolo (Parma, Carignano) (IT)

-14. Chiesa di San Prospero
+14. Chiesa di San Pietro

-The church of San Prospero, also known as the parish church of San Prospero, is a Baroque Catholic place of worship, located in via Emilio Lepido 124 in San Prospero Parmense, a hamlet of Parma, in the province and diocese of Parma; it is part of the pastoral area of Montechiarugolo-San Prospero.
+The church of San Prospero, also known as Pieve di San Prospero, is a Catholic place of worship with baroque forms, located in via Emilio Lepido 124 in San Prospero Parma, a hamlet of Parma, in the province and diocese of Parma; It is part of the pastoral area of Montechiarugolo-San Prospero.

 Wikipedia: Chiesa di San Prospero (Parma, San Prospero Parmense) (IT)

-17. Chiesa della Purificazione di Maria Vergine
+18. Chiesa della Purificazione di Maria Vergine

 Wikipedia: Chiesa della Purificazione di Maria Vergine (Parma, Marano) (IT)

-18. Chiesa di San Pietro
+20. Chiesa di San Martino

-19. Chiesa della Purificazione di Maria Vergine
+21. Chiesa della Purificazione di Maria Vergine

-The church of the purification of the Virgin Mary is a place of Catholic worship with baroque and neoclassical forms, located in Strada San Rocco 2 in Vicomero, a hamlet of Parma, in the province and diocese of Parma; It is part of the pastoral area of Parma Baganzola-San Pancrazio.
+The Church of the Purification of the Virgin Mary is a Catholic place of worship with Baroque and neoclassical forms, located in Strada San Rocco 2 in Vicomero, a hamlet of Parma, in the province and diocese of Parma; it is part of the pastoral area of Parma Baganzola-San Pancrazio.

 Wikipedia: Chiesa della Purificazione di Maria Vergine (Parma, Vicomero) (IT)

-21. Chiesa di San Giovanni Evangelista
+22. Chiesa di San Giovanni Evangelista

 Wikipedia: Chiesa di San Giovanni Evangelista (Parma, Vigolante) (IT)